ddaaggeett/ddaaggeett/src/pc/index.md

-My last semester of undergrad introduced me to literal computer logic in practice: [MATLAB](https://matlabacademy.mathworks.com/?s_tid=acb_tut).
-Not theory, at which I failed miserably in my earlier introductory coursework: C++.
+My final semester of undergrad introduced me to computer logic in practice.
+I used [MATLAB](https://matlabacademy.mathworks.com/?s_tid=acb_tut) to calculate analyses of multivariate data in truss structures.
+For me, along with linear algebra, it was fundamental to understanding the purpose of a computer.
+My introductory C++ coursework did no such thing.

-I want a computer experience that has unlimited potential tooling me with what I require, yet be objectively sufficient giving me no more than I need.

 I want to share my current desktop system so you can copy it exactly if you so choose.
 I'm currently using the following: